Properties of Orlon Acrylic Fabric

 Reaction to Acids

-It has well to excellent resistance to strong mineral acids as well as organic acids.
+It has good to excellent resistance to strong mineral acids as well as organic acids.

 Affinity to Dyes

 Some Orlon fibres are specific to acid dyes and some to basic dyes, which can provide interesting cross-dyed effects.
-Other types of Orlon can be dyed in a wide range of colors and hues with cationic, disperse, naphthol, and selected vat dyes.
-The colors have satisfactory fastness to washing and light.
+Other types of orlon can be dyed in a wide range of colours and hues with cationic, disperse, naphthol, and selected vat dyes.
+The colours have satisfactory fastness to washing and light.

 Resistance to Perspiration

-All indications are that fabrics of this yarn are not readily deteriorated by perspiration, but the color may be affected.
+All indications are that fabrics of this yarn are not readily deteriorated by perspiration, but the colour may be affected.

 1. Properties of Jute Fibre